Cost of Prescription Medications in Ontario, Canada

 Does OHIP cover Prescription Medication?

 Short answer: it depends.
-As of 2018, Ontario expanded its medicare program, known as Ontario Drug Benefit (ODB) that covers the cost of most prescriptions for everyone under the age of 25 or those who are 65 are not already covered by a private plan.
+Ontario drug coverage is split across several programs.
+OHIP+ covers many ODB-listed prescriptions for people age 24 and under who have OHIP and are not covered by a private plan.
+ODB also covers many prescriptions for eligible seniors, social assistance recipients, long-term care residents, and other eligible groups.
 You may also qualify if you are living in a long-term care home, home for special care, or Community Home for Opportunity, as well as those receiving professional home and community care services or benefits from Ontario Works and Ontario Disability Support Program.

 You do not have to enroll but coverage stops on your 25th birthday.
-Then on the first day of the month after you turn 65 years old, you’ll be automatically enrolled back in ODB.
+Then, on the first day of the month after you turn 65 years old, you are generally enrolled in ODB seniors coverage.

 What drugs are covered?